roryashfordbentley/Gridtacular-Old/doc-gen/src/index.md

 permalink: false
 ---

+## To Do

+* Finish documentation
+* Add real world examples
+* * Media Object
+* * Image gallery
+* * Equal height columns
+* * Navigation pattern
+* * Vertical and Horizontal centering
+* Create additional pages for the documentation

 ## Introduction

 ### Gridtacular, What is it?

 Gridtacular is a modular flexbox powered responsive grid system.
-I has been designed to adapt to your workflow and naming conventions.
+It has been designed to adapt to your workflow and naming conventions.

 The grid system is customisable via a Sass map which allows you to customise the grid to your requirements in a similar way to many popular javascript libraries.